asumapng/URL-Phishing/README.md

 <h3>
-  We are Suma and Srushti, students of Mount Carmel College, Autonomous, Bangalore.
-We are in our final year of Bachelor's in Vocation (Data Science and Analytics) course.
-This website is our final semester project.
-We are working on building a URL phishing detector tool using AI/ML Techniques and creating a web application for public use.
+  I am Suma.
+A data science and analytics student pursuing her final year of Bachelor's in Vocation course.
+This website is my final semester project.
+The objectives of the project are building a URL phishing detector tool using AI/ML Techniques and creating a web application for public use.
 </h3>

+The model built is a random forest model.
+It provided an accuracy of 96% on the test data.
+It was highest compared to 8 other models that were built and compared.
+A pickle file of the same is compressed and used for model deployment.